eduardoformighieri/softplan-challenge/README.md

 # [Softplan](https://www.softplan.com.br/) challenge

 ## This project was made to show some of my developer skills.
+You can check below for more information as consumed API, demonstration, requirements, differentials and used technologies.

 ### Used API